Learned Image Compression with Gaussian-Laplacian-Logistic Mixture Model and Concatenated Residual Modules: Experiment

 \section{Experiment}

-In this section, we compare our method with different learning-based methods and existing compression standards in terms of both PSNR and MS-SSIM metrics when measured on the Kodak PhotoCD dataset \cite{Kodak} and Tecnick dataset \cite{Tecnick}.
+In this section, we compare our method with different learning-based methods and traditional compression standards using the Kodak PhotoCD dataset \cite{Kodak} and two Tecnick datasets \cite{Tecnick}.
 The Kodak dataset consists of 24 images with a resolution of $768 \times 512$ or $512 \times 768$.
-The Tecnick dataset is comprised of 100 uncompressed images with a resolution of $1200 \times 1200$.
-The learning-based methods are recent state-of-the-art methods, including Balle2017 \cite{end_to_end}, Li2018 \cite{Limu_conf}, Lee2019 \cite{Lee_2020}, Lee2020 \cite{Lee_2021}, Li2020 \cite{Content_Weighted}, and Cheng2020 \cite{Cheng2020_paper}, We also compare with traditional methods, including VVC-Intra (4:4:4) \cite{VVC}, VVC-Intra (4:2:0), BPG (4:4:4) \cite{BPG}, JPEG2000, WebP \cite{Webp}, and JPEG.
+The first Tecnick dataset named Tecnick-100 includes 100 uncompressed images with a resolution of $1200 \times 1200$.
+The second Tecnick dataset named Tecnick-40 has 40 uncompressed images with a resolution of $1200 \times 1200$.
+The learning-based methods are recent state-of-the-art methods, including Balle2017 \cite{end_to_end}, Li2018 \cite{Limu_conf}, Lee2019 \cite{Lee_2020}, Cheng2020 \cite{cheng2020}, Lee2020 \cite{Lee_2021}, Li2020 \cite{Content_Weighted}, Chen2021 \cite{chen2021}, Ho2021 \cite{Ho2021}, Hu2021 \cite{Hu_2021}, Ma2022 \cite{Ma_2022_PAMI}, and Zhu2022 \cite{Zhu_2022_CVPR}.
+We also compare with traditional methods, including VVC-Intra (4:4:4) (version 12.1) \cite{VVC}, VVC-Intra (4:2:0), BPG (4:4:4) \cite{BPG}, JPEG2000, WebP \cite{Webp}, and JPEG.
 Both PSNR and MS-SSIM metrics are used.
 The original MS-SSIM values are represented in dB scale by $-10 \log_{10}(1 - MS\textnormal{-}SSIM) $.